Camp in Touch Account

 The people you list on this form have permission to pick up your camper from TASP.
 Anyone listed here will need to show identification.
 If a person is not listed here, they can NOT pick up your camper (including parents).
 You may update your list in your account at anytime.
 Please note, parents’ names MUST be included on this list in order to pick up campers.

 The Camper Bank is a convenient and safe place to manage personal expense money for your residential camper and can be accessed through your Camp in Touch account.
-It is required for all residential campers, and we suggest that parents make a deposit of $50-$100 per week (maximum deposit amount is $300) for the child’s incidental expenses or emergency purchases.
+It is required for all residential campers, and we suggest that parents make a deposit of $50-$100 per week (maximum deposit amount is $300, you may add additional funds if needed) for the child’s incidental expenses or emergency purchases.
 Deposits into the Camper Bank MUST be made directly via credit card through your Camp in Touch account.
 Any additional amount of money left over will be refunded to your credit card after the child’s session is over.

 The TASP Photo Gallery will be posted through the CampMinder photo system by the end of week 2.
 Please note that we have over 650 campers each summer and unfortunately our photographer cannot take individual requests.
 She does her very best to get to a majority of the activities everyday and photograph as many campers as possible.Once the gallery is posted, photos can be viewed and purchased through your Camp in Touch account under the Photos tab.
 Payment is required via credit card to purchase photos, and you will first need to enter a valid form of payment under the Credit Card for Email and Photos tab.